paddysplace/paddysblog-v3/_drafts/20-things-i-d-tell-20-year-old-me.md

     You can and will survive so many things in later life.
 It might not feel like it at the time but you can get through anything.
 Especially if you follow the next point.
  3. **Always take care of your mental health**

     This is the single most important thing I can tell myself.
 I can't stress this enough.
 Don't be afraid too get the help you feel you need.
 Do not let others around you influence you.
 They are not you.
 They are not the ones going through what you are.
 Listen to their advice.
 But the end decision lies with you.
+DO NOT suffer in silence.
  4. **Don’t believe everything everyone tells you**. **Especially in the workplace**

     Everybody lies.
 Even if they don't realise they're doing it.
 Or even mean to.
 Take everything you hear with a grain of salt.
 Stay out of workplace dramas.
 And stay away from workplace relationships.
 They never work out.
  5. **Work to live don’t live to work**

     Not that I really need to tell myself this.
 Work isn't everything.
 Don't take the baggage of work home with you.
+And don't stick with a job because you think you should.
  6. **Don’t take things so personally**

     You need a thicker skin.
 Do not take whatever anybody says to heart.
 People will lie, manipulage, dictate and criticise anything about you.
 They are not you.
 And their opinion of you is none of your business.
  7. **Learn to embrace change**

+    There will be many changes in life, not all of them positive.
+Some changes you can change.
+Some you can't.
+Don't dwell on the things outside your control.
  8. **Maintain friendships**

+    Don't shut people out.
+You will end up with nobody you can call a friend.
+They won't and shouldn't put up with your selfish crap.
+Your true friends will be there for you.
+But you need to be there for them to.
+Don't let life get in the way.

     ![](https://res.cloudinary.com/paddysplace/image/upload/v1627250397/blog/undraw/undraw_Social_media_re_w12q_dbdqwh.png)
  9. **Don’t worry about what others think or about what they are doing**

+    Don't look at other people and compare what they have or want to you.
+You are not them and they are not you.
+They may drive a big, fast car and you trundle around in a 1L city car.
+It doesn't matter.
 10. **It’s ok to get out of your comfort zone sometimes**
 11. **You are not your thoughts, you are the thinker of your thoughts**
 12. **Always choose kindness**